Concentration rate and consistency of the posterior under monotonicity constraints: Main results

 \section{Main results}

 Concentration rates of the posterior distributions have been well studied in the literature and some general results link the rate to the prior (see \cite{ggv00}).
-However, in our setting, the Kullback Leibler property is not satisfied and thus the standard theorems do not hold.
-We then use a modified version of the results of \citet{ggv00} considering truncated versions of the density $f$.
+However, in our setting, the Kullback Leibler property is not satisfied in its usual form and thus the standard Theorems do not hold.
+In fact an interesting feature of mixture distributions whose kernels have varying support is that the prior mass of the sets $\{f, KL(f_0,f) = + \infty \}$ is $1$ for most $f_0 \in \F_L$ given that $f$ and $f_0$ will have different support.
+One could prevent this by imposing that the support of the mixing distribution is wider than the support of $f_0$, however this could lead to a deterioration of the concentration rate.
+Here, we use a modified version of the results of \citet{ggv00} considering truncated versions of the density $f$.
 This idea has been considered in \citet{KHAZAEI:2010:INRIA-00494692:1} in a similar setting.
-The following theorem gives general conditions on priors to achieve a posterior convergence rate $(n/\log(n))^{-1/3}$ for densities in $\F_L$ with $0<L<\infty$.
+We impose some conditions on the prior under which the posterior distribution concentrates at the minimax rate up to a $\log(n)$ term. \paragraph{Conditions on the prior} \begin{description} \item[C1 condition on $\alpha$] Let $\alpha$ be a probability density on $\R^+$ such that for all $\theta \in (0,L)$, $\alpha(\theta)>0$.
+Consider the following conditions on $\alpha$